Skip to Main Content

 Three 4 John Esposito, Darrell Fasching, and Todd Lewis, World Religions Today (New York: Oxford University Press, 2015), 522.
 6 Esposito, Fasching, and Lewis, World Religions Today, 545.
 Esposito, John, Darrell Fashing, and Todd Lewis.
 World Religions Today.
 New York: Oxford University Press, 2015.

-Four or more 3 Kevin F McCarthy et al., Gifts of the Muse: Reframing the Debate About the Benefits of the Arts (Santa Monica: RAND Corporation, 2001), 54-55.
+Four to ten 3 Kevin F McCarthy et al., Gifts of the Muse: Reframing the Debate About the Benefits of the Arts (Santa Monica: RAND Corporation, 2001), 54-55.
 6 McCarthy et al., Gifts of the Muse, 68.
 McCarthy, Kevin F, Elizabeth Ondaatje, Laura Zakaras, and Arthur Brooks.
 Gifts of the Muse: Reframing the Debate About the Benefits of the Arts.
 Santa Monica: RAND Corporation, 2001.

 Groups 2 Museum Victoria, Treasures of the Museum, Victoria, Australia (Melbourne: The Museum, 2004), 62.
 3 Museum Victoria, Treasures of the Museum, 78.
 Museum Victoria.
 Treasures of the Museum, Victoria, Australia.
 Melbourne: The Museum, 2004.